Installing the LSC Software Stack with MacPorts

 The MacPorts Project is an open-source community initiative to design an easy-to-use system for compiling, installing, and upgrading open-source software on the Mac OS X operating system.
 It provides a command-line driven tool that greatly simplifies the task of compiling and installing open-source software on your Mac.

-Officially MacPorts is supported on the current and immediately previous Mac OS X releases, so at the time that is 10.7 (Lion) and 10.6 (Snow Leopard), earlier releases are supported on a best effort basis.
+Officially MacPorts is supported on the current and immediately previous Mac OS X releases, so at the time that is 10.9 (Mavericks) and 10.10 (Yosemite), earlier releases are supported on a best effort basis.

 Installing, and updating MacPorts